Archives & Museum Informatics

 Partner and Principal Consultant (1997 on)

-Consultant in the strategic management of cultural heritage information.
-Areas of expertise include strategic information management, use of network technologies for access to cultural heritage information (in text, image and multimedia), international standards development, project design and management, meeting facilitation and reporting.
+Consultant in the strategic management of cultural heritage information and institutions.
+Areas of expertise include policy and planning, organizational design, online community development and mangement, social media, networked access to cultural heritage information (in text, image and multimedia), international standards development, project design and management, meeting facilitation and reporting.
 See Client List.

-Directed a membership-based, not-for-profit consortium, licensing museum multimedia documentation for educational use in universities, K-12 education and public libraries, from start-up.
+Established and directed a membership-based, not-for-profit consortium, licensing museum multimedia documentation for educational use in universities, K-12 education and public libraries.
+Built self-supporting organization with > $1 million budget from start-up.
 Full organizational details available at http://www.amico.org.

 Co-taught a graduate level seminar course: Special Topics in Information Studies Digital Heritage: Creation, Publication, Metadata Management, and Service Delivery in the Digital Library.
-Syllabus online at http://www.fis.utoronto.ca/courses/LIS/2199/
+Syllabus was on-line at http://www.fis.utoronto.ca/courses/LIS/2199/ [removed when faculty re-organized site].
+Available from the Internet Archive.

 Editor in Chief, Archives and Museums Informatics: the cultural heritage informatics quarterly (1997-2000) Managing Editor (1996-1997)